enoch-sit/boilerplate-accounting-nodejs-typescript/Guide/BackgroundKnowledgeJWT.md

 4. **Statelessness**: No session state needs to be maintained

 Remember that JWT secrets are highly sensitive.
 Always follow best practices for secret management, use proper key lengths, and implement a robust rotation strategy for your production environment.

-Would you like me to explain or break down any specific part of this implementation in more detail?